ETS-Hashemi/CS50P/README.md

 #### Description:

-I built this project as my final assignment for CS50P to practice Python programming and reinforce what I learned throughout the course.
+I built this project as my final assignment for CS50P at Harvard University to practice Python programming and reinforce what I learned throughout the course.
 This Investment Management System is a text-based application that lets users create and manage multiple brokerage accounts, deposit or withdraw funds in different currencies, and buy or sell securities.
 It also generates a summary report of all accounts and their holdings.
 My goal was to create a project that would be both practical and relatively comprehensive, making use of classes, functions, error handling, and a textual user interface (TUI).

 The application runs in the terminal and uses the `npyscreen` library to display menus, forms, and dialogs.
 I chose `npyscreen` because it provides a structured way to build text-based UIs without having to manage all the cursor movements and user input parsing manually.
 It also helps keep the application more user-friendly for those who run it directly in the command line.